-Cerave Lotion is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW).
+Cerave Lotion is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW), but there is minimal evidence of its efficacy.
 Cerave Lotion is used for people with dry and sensitive skin.
 It has amassed quite a cult following in recent years, with beauty bloggers and dermatologists alike singing its praises.
 TSW is a complex illness and more research is required around the efficacy of Cerave Lotion.

 Topical steroid withdrawal is a complex health phenomena that can be described as a series of symptoms associated with the gradual or abrupt cessation of topical corticosteroid use.
 Symptoms of TSW can include red, itchy, and inflamed skin, as well as fatigue, anxiety, and depression.
 There is no known cure for TSW, but throughout Facebook groups and online communities, some people are suggesting that Cerave Lotion can help to relieve the symptoms.
 Please keep reading before you attempt to use Cerave Lotion to assist with Topical Steroid Withdrawal.